Video captures moment falling cell phone left woman brain damaged at Oklahoma fair

 “[The phone] gashes her head open, shatters.
 Glass went everywhere,” said her mother, recalling the incident.

-Scott Munz, a spokesperson for the Oklahoma State Fair, told NewsOn6 that organisers of the annual event worked to prevent such incidents and that taking cell phones on rides was prohibited.
+Scott Munz, a spokesperson for the Oklahoma State Fair, told The Independent that organisers of the annual event worked to prevent such incidents and that taking cell phones on rides was prohibited.

-“It’s very clearly posted by itself just as you’re getting on the ride no cell phones,” said Mr Munz.
-“Most people are not out here by themselves, the reality of it is they’re traveling with somebody.
-They should leave it with an individual who’s not on the ride.
-Leave it with them at the entrance to the ride.”
+“They have a ‘No Cell Phones’ policy on most rides, including the Street Fighter 360 (the ride the incident happened on), and that policy is clearly posted multiple times at the entrance to the ride(s),” he said.

-Mr Munz added in remarks to KFOR that the incident was “the worst thing that’s happened at the fair”, which has around around 900,000 visitors each year in September.
+“The ride operators do a visual search as the Fairgoers are getting on the ride.
+In this instance, the Fairgoer choose to ignore the posted ‘Rules & Regulations’ and hide the fact they were taking their cell phone with them on the ride.”

 Register for free to continue reading